oracle/weblogic-monitoring-exporter/README.md

 Note that all fields other than the above, will be interpreted as collections of values.

-In the above example, the presumed underlying data structure is:
+In the preceding example, the presumed underlying data structure is:
 ```
 +---------------+   applicationRuntimes
 | ServerRuntime |-----------+